jvick-ui/MSBA503-Take-Home-Assignment/README.md

 Object detection comparison between YOLOv8 and Faster R-CNN on 16 images.

+## How to run
+Open the notebook in Google Colab → Runtime → Run all
+(it automatically installs ultralytics and torchvision).

 ## Key Results
 - Average YOLOv8 time: 0.94 s
 - Average Faster R-CNN time: 8.19 s